michaelmusty/.dotfiles/README.markdown

 *   `hgrep` -- `HISTFILE` search
 *   `keep` -- Permanently store ad-hoc shell functions and variables
 *   `mkcd` -- Create a directory and change into it
-*   `mkcp` -- Create a directory and copy arguments into it
-*   `mkmv` -- Create a directory and move arguments into it
 *   `pa` -- Print given arguments, one per line
 *   `path` -- Manage the contents of `PATH` conveniently
 *   `paz` -- Print given arguments separated by NULL chars